 Phone: 0800 WAIKATO ext 9477

-If you'd like to talk to us in person, drop in to one of our info sessions every Tuesday 9am-10am, Wednesday 1pm-2pm and Friday 11am-12pm.
+If you'd like to talk to us in person, please make an online appointment.
 We're located in the Gateway Building, Gate 5, Hillcrest Road, Hamilton.